ecmwf/grib-check/README.md

 GribCheck is a Python library designed for validating GRIB files.
 It provides a set of checks that can be applied to GRIB messages, ensuring that they conform to specific standards and expectations.

-## Further Information

-- Developer documentation is available at [GribCheck Developer documentation](./docs/devdoc.md).
-- [Checks documentation](./docs/checkdocs.md) provides detailed information on how to add new checks and customize existing ones.
-- [Parameter files documentation](./docs/params.md) explains how to create and manage parameter files used by GribCheck.

 ## Installation